RooVetGit/Roo-Code-Docs/docs/features/custom-instructions.md

 #### Workspace-Wide Instructions

-Workspace-wide instructions can be defined in the Prompts tab or through a `.roorules` file in your workspace root.
+Workspace-wide instructions can be defined in a `.roorules` file in your workspace root.

 #### Mode-Specific Instructions